WEDDING & EVENT

 The unique story, and historical charm of the Merryman Station make it much more than just a building.
 It's a significant architectural piece of the Central Valley.

-Along the 198 just outside Exeter, there are two notable landmarks: the citrus orchards and one particularly rustic building.
+Along the 198 just outside of Exeter, there are two notable landmarks: the citrus orchards and one particularly rustic building.
 In the last year, decade and even century, this wooden building has found itself in varying conditions and states of operation.
 Some might remember it most recently as the restaurant Orange Blossom Junction, or perhaps even under another name from one of the many businesses that came before.

+When Orange Blossom Junction closed in 2012, the building – isolated from neighboring Exeter and Visalia – quickly took on the air of a structure better suited for a ghost town.
+That it had ever been a bustling restaurant was a distant memory.
 But an even more distant memory, and one that few living might even remember, is that the building was the site of a stop for the Visalia Electric Railroad, whose tracks had come to Visalia as early as 1874 and extended to Exeter in 1898.

+While the historical qualities of the building are interesting, what interests Thomas most is “how many people from outside the area are enthralled with the oranges – basically the citrus we have in our area that a lot of us take for granted.”
 Tourists take pictures of the orange trees, ask to walk through the groves, and wonder whether Merryman Station sells any products made with local oranges – which they do.
 Merryman Station, true to its name, is a kind of weigh station between the valley and the foothills, selling local products such as honey, nuts and other provisions for those on their way up the mountain.
 Their market and banquet facility is a new twist on an old building, and if the 1907 date engraved on one of their doors is any indication, they’re carrying on a tradition that goes back more than a century.